-PocketSmith has three payment options: a free plan, a premium plan that costs $9.99 per month, and a super plan that costs $19.95.
+PocketSmith has three payment options: a free version, a premium plan that costs $9.99 per month, and a super plan that costs $19.95.
 The premium options allow you to automatically import your bank accounts and set unlimited budgets.
-With the free one, you will have to take care of this manually.

 Micro investing is a concept whereby through making small (micro) deposits to your savings account, you will be able to quickly increase the amount of money you can save.
-Moneybox makes micro investing easy.
+Moneybox makes this easy.

 Moneybox is available in the U.K. and costs £1 per month, although this is free for the first three months.
 There is also a fee of 0.45 per cent of the value of your investments per year as well as the fees associated with the funds you choose.